Opening the door and walking through it with you

 Guided group on the summit

-My people, the Yakama, would visit Me-Yah-ah Pah in the spring as a fairweather village; there, they would subsist off the land, living close to our mother of water and life.My people, the Yakama, sought their Honorable Harvest on the East side of the mountain.
-Engaging in seasonal hunting, berry picking and ceremony, the Yakama are but few of the many still continue to give thanks to Takhoma.
-Though overtime, foreigners’ intense curiosity for exploration grew to a greed for conquesting nature.
+My people, the Yakama, would visit Me-Yah-ah Pah in the spring as a fairweather village; they would subsist off the land, living close to our mother of water and life.
+My people, the Yakama, sought their Honorable Harvest on the mountain’s East side.
+Engaging in seasonal hunting, berry picking, and ceremony, the Yakama are a few of the many who continue to give thanks to Takhoma.
+Through time, foreigners’ intense curiosity for exploration grew into greed for conquering nature.
 Sieging to ‘tame’ the ‘wild’ nature, colonizers imposed new purposes for these sacred areas to only serve humans, breaking the engagement of reciprocity.
-This newly assigned purpose flows only the path of greed and consumption.
-To the West of Takhoma, the Cowlitz, Muckleshoot, Nisqually, Puyallup and Squaxin Island continue to remain the stewards to their respective sacred lands.
-Formed and segregated as a national park in 1899, the more than 200,000+ acre boundary is shaped by treaties established with these six nations.
+This newly assigned purpose flows only through the path of greed and consumption.
+To the West of Takhoma, the Cowlitz, Muckleshoot, Nisqually, Puyallup, and Squaxin Islands remain stewards to their respective sacred lands.
+Formed and segregated as a national park in 1899, the boundary of more than 200,000+ acres was shaped by treaties established with these six nations.
 The Medicine Creek Treaty of 1854 and the Yakama Nation Treaty of 1855 are the de jure rule of what is now called Mt.
 Rainier National Park.
-These treaties continue to be ignored, neglected and tarnished by those who call themselves ‘leaders’ of the established park.
-The National Park Service (NPS) stated in the Historical Overview of Indians and Mount Rainier, that“…Mt.
-Rainier National Park, like other national parks, commemorated Indians’ past use of the area through Indian place names”; claiming this is a “white American fondness for Indian names’ as a ‘form of nationalism’”.
-There is extreme irony and bigotry loaded within this statement as, Indian names, words, culture, identity were meant to be killed in boarding schools with the motto – Kill the Indian, save the man
+These treaties continue to be ignored, neglected, and tarnished by those who call themselves ‘leaders’ of the established park.
+The National Park Service (NPS) stated in the Historical Overview of Indians and Mount Rainier that“…Mt.
+Rainier National Park, like other national parks, commemorated Indians’ past use of the area through Indian place names”; claiming this is a “white American fondness for Indian names’ as a ‘form of nationalism.’”
+This statement shows extreme irony and bigotry as Indian names, words, culture, and identity were meant to be killed in boarding schools with the motto – Kill the Indian, save the man.

 Lower-Cowlitz Glacier seen from Muir Peak